-Patrice Bergeron Joins Exclusive Bruins Company With 500th Career Assist
+NESN

-Patrice Bergeron added another accolade to impressive career Saturday.
+Patrice Bergeron added another accolade to his impressive career Saturday.

-The Boston Bruins center recorded his 500th career assist in Saturday night’s 5-2 win over the Ottawa Senators becoming just the sixth Bruin to reach the milestone.
+The Boston Bruins center recorded his 500th career assist in Saturday night’s 5-2 win over the Ottawa Senators, becoming just the sixth Bruin to reach the milestone.

 For more on the 34-year-old’s historic night, check out the “180 Moment of the Week” clip above from “Bruins Pre-Game Shootout,” presented by Awaken180 Weightloss.